p0stw3b/programming-25/data/ru/part-2/4-simple-loops.md

 <sample-output>

-... программа спрашивает числа
+... the program asks for numbers
-Введено чисел: 4
+Numbers typed in 4
-Сумма чисел: 34
+The sum of the numbers is 34
-Среднее значение чисел: 8.5
+The mean of the numbers is 8.5

 </sample-output>